dorjeduck/lunardelight/README.md

 # LunarDelight

 ## Description
 LunarDelight provides tools for creating moon-related images and videos using Python.
-Explore the celestial wonders and visualize the moon in various phases and perspectives through generated media.
+Explore and visualize the dance of the moon in various phases and perspectives through generated media.

 ## Installation
 Ensure that you have Python 3 installed on your system.
 Follow the steps below to set up LunarDelight: